-Plotting a course for restructuring your resources (talent, time, and money) to improve student performance requires a clear map of how these resources are currently being spent.
+Plotting a course for restructuring your resources (people, time, and money) to improve student performance requires a clear map of how these resources are currently being spent.
 ERS provides this clarity through its resource mapping process.
 It gives educational leaders a picture of how well their resources are aligned with their strategic vision—and where the disconnects are.
 Whereas most organizations allocate costs sufficiently to create a school-level dollar per pupil metric, the ERS Resource Map takes allocation a step deeper, examining priority investments in specific students.
 We look not only at the amount that is spent ($ per pupil) but also at how the resources are allocated (time in subjects, group sizes).
 The insight this in-depth look provides can identify realignment opportunities that will lead to transformational change.

 Our resource mapping process is highly collaborative, with ERS professionals working closely with the school system leadership and key stakeholders for up to two years.
 The information and context it provides can be invaluable in helping identify the most leveraged opportunities for realigning investments to support sustainable improvements in student performance.
 With each of our Resource Maps, we: